huasucaster/publicationWebDesignPlayFramwork/backend/ReadMe.txt

 Once this is completed the database will be filled with appropriate data necessary for the program to function.

-Now you may run Lab-2-frontend and retrieve data via the Queries 1.1-1.5, 2.1-2.3.
+Now you may runfrontend and retrieve data via the Queries 1.1-1.5, 2.1-2.3.

 Query 1.1)
     Note: The user can enter the Title Name or the beginning word/words of the Publication Title they are looking for.